 Kiss And Make Up: Quantifying The Lubrication Of Lip Balms And Lipstick

-Here at the Centre for Industrial Rheology we pride ourselves on how we quantify life’s pleasures to help our customers, the researchers and developers of the world, make their products a little more pleasurable.
-So, following on from our work on the sensory aspects of indulgent dairy products, moisturizing lotions and intimate lubricants, we thought we’d turn our attention to kissing – more specifically, to products that may or may not improve on the kiss, and the feeling of the lips in general: lip balms and lipsticks.
+Here at the Centre for Industrial Rheology, we pride ourselves on how we quantify real life scenarios to help our customers, the researchers and developers of the world, make their products a little more pleasurable.
+So, following on from our work on the sensory aspects of indulgent dairy products, moisturizing lotions and intimate lubricants, we thought we’d turn our attention to kissing – more specifically, to products that may or may not improve the kiss, and the feeling of lips in general: lip balms and lipsticks.

 The climax of our study is…

-From this we conclude that all the products tested will perform similarly for slow sensual kissing but as the passion rises and the pace picks up Lip Balm A will out-lubricate all others.
-The researchers are now looking for volunteers for extensive trials.
+From this we conclude that all the products tested will perform similarly for slow kissing but as the pace picks up Lip Balm A will out-lubricate all others.